 RIVERDALE BOY NAMES

-We tend to give credit to Harry and Meghan’s young son for this name’s revival.
-Except nickname-name returned to the US Top 1000 in 2018 – a year before Archie Harrison Mountbatten-Windsor’s headline-grabbing birth.
+We tend to give credit to Prince Harry and Meghan’s young son for the name Archie’s revival.
+Except nickname-name returned to the US Top 1000 in 2018 – a year before Archie Harrison Mountbatten-Windsor’s headline-grabbing royal birth.
 This is one name that Riverdale almost certainly gets credit for, the kind-hearted football player and musician who found his way into plenty of drama from the very start.